doorgan/sourceror/README.md

 Since Elixir 1.13 this functionality from the formatter was finally exposed via the `Code.string_to_quoted_with_comments/2` and `Code.quoted_to_algebra/2` functions.
-The latter give us access to the list of comments in a shape the Elixir formatter is able to use, and the latter lets us turn *any arbitrary Elixir AST* into an algebra document.
+The former gives us access to the list of comments in a shape the Elixir formatter is able to use, and the latter lets us turn *any arbitrary Elixir AST* into an algebra document.
 If we also give it the list of comments, it will merge them together, allowing us to format AST *and* preserve the